 - There are 4,500 Crisis Supporters working with Lifeline so that no person in Australia has to face their darkest moments alone.

-- Eight Australians die every day by suicide.
+- Nine Australians die every day by suicide.
 That’s more than double the road toll.

 - 75% of those who take their own life are male.